Placeholder-Software/Dissonance/docs/Basics/Quick-Start-Mirror.md

 Before you can speak to anyone, you need to add a "Voice Broadcast Trigger" script to our scene.
 This script can be placed anywhere, but for this tutorial, you should simply add it to the DissonanceSetup game object you created in step 1.

 The "Voice Broadcast Trigger" controls when the user's microphone is being transmitted to other players, and to whom the user is talking.
-There are many configuration options on this script to provide more advanced control of under what sitations we should be transmitting and who to, but for this tutorial simply leave the settings at default.
+There are many configuration options on this script to provide more advanced control of under what situations we should be transmitting and who to, but for this tutorial simply leave the settings at default.

 ![Broadcast Trigger Configuration](../images/VoiceBroadcastTrigger_Default.png)